AndrewCRichards/TetriPiSense/README.md

     python tetripisense.py

-The joystick controls the block: Move left/right, rotate anticlockwise/ clockwise, press to drop the current block; all of these are also available via the keyboard (USB-connected to Pi) using the arrow keys and the Return key, as well as the Esc key to exit the game.
+The joystick controls the block: Move left/right, rotate (clockwise), drop the current block; all of these are also available via the keyboard (USB-connected to Pi) using the arrow keys, as well as the Esc key to exit the game.

 If you're accessing the Raspberry Pi remotely (e.g. via ssh),